-Maybe most of my hours behing a camera have been with a long lens.
+Maybe most of my hours behind a camera have been with a long lens.
 I didn’t count shooting days, but they surpass 1000 at least.
 To me it feels that operating a long lens is just like second nature.
 Whether this is from a hide or not.
 Often very underestimated, but working with lenses up to 1500mm is specialist work.
-I’m very comfortable working with any long lens, but most preferred are the Canon 50-1000mm and Sigma 150-600, both owned by myself.
+I’m very comfortable working with any long lens, but most preferred are the Canon 50-1000mm and (cine adapted) Sigma 150-600, both owned by myself.

 I’ve been building my own camera traps since 2013.
-These days my 4K Video camera traps can work with various cameras including the Sony A7s2/3 and Panasonic GH5(s).
+These days my 4K Video camera traps can work with various cameras including the Sony A7sII, A7sIII, and Panasonic GH5(s).

-I have quite some Movi/Ronin and small gimbal experience as I own(ed) various of these.
-Also small but growing experience with Shotover Gimbals.
+I have good Movi/Ronin and gimbal experience as I own(ed) various of these.
+Also small (but growing) experience with Shotover Gimbals.

-Small dollies, large tracks, sliders and cable cam setups.
-And of course one of my favourites; the P&S Skater Dolly.
-There is nothing that works better for low angle setups than the Skater.
+Small dollies, large tracks, sliders, and cablecam setups.
+And of course one of my favorites; the P&S Skater Dolly.
+There is nothing that works better for low-angle setups than the Skater.

-I’ve done various projects where IR lighting was necessary for creating a beautiful lit scene in a way the animals wouldn’t notice.
+I’ve done various projects where IR lighting was necessary for creating a beautifully lit scene in a way animals wouldn’t notice.
 I’ve developed a system with various lights running from big batteries capable of lighting a big scene to last multiple nights.
 I also have used thermal cameras on multiple projects to film animal behavior in total darkness or visualize thermal activity like with hibernating animals for example.

-I’ve had a side track in my career for few years where I worked as colorist on various productions.
+I’ve had a side track in my career where I worked as a colorist on various productions.
 These days are still valuable today in my work as a cinematographer.
-Knowing more about the science behind colour and digital cinema and especially knowing the possibilities in the grading help me to make the right choices in the field to create the best looking image on the screen.
-This experience has also proven to be very valuable on multiple projects where I in addition to being the man behind the camera could assist as a low key post production superviser or with data wrangling challenges.
+Knowing more about the science behind color and digital cinema and especially knowing the possibilities in the grading help me to make the right choices in the field to create the best-looking image on the screen.
+This experience has also proven to be very valuable on multiple projects where I in addition to being the man behind the camera could assist as a low-key post-production supervisor or with data wrangling challenges.